husainhakim/Python/README.md

 Once downloaded, locate the ZIP file in your downloads folder or the specified download location.
 Extract the ZIP file to a convenient location on your computer.
-Opening in Visual Studio Code
+Open in Visual Studio Code
-Open Visual Studio Code:

 Go to File > Open... or use the keyboard shortcut Ctrl+O.